lukpaikat/gaming-advisor/README.md

 # gaming-advisor
-Landing page for OdinProject assignment
+Landing page for a fictional website to complete OdinProject assignment